Early Childhood Education

 Our teacher preparation program is for students interested in teaching at the Early Childhood Education level (ages 0-8).
 At Santa Ana College, students will engage in coursework and fieldwork/clinical practice that will teach you how to teach.
 In our program, you will engage in coursework and gain laboratory school experience working with children.

-- Our program is aligned with the California Early Childhood Formative Teaching Performance Assessment (Cal FTPA), a performance-based assessment designed to evaluate and support early childhood educators' instructional practices, planning, and reflection skills.
+- Our program is aligned with the CalFTPA (California Early Childhood Formative Teaching Performance Assessmen), a performance-based assessment designed to evaluate and support early childhood educators' instructional practices, planning, and reflection skills.
 It is designed to measure teacher candidates’ ability to plan, instruct, assess, and reflect on their teaching practices in early childhood settings.

 Teacher Preparation Courses